Celeste vs Papers, Please: Which Is More Woke?

 Share this comparison

 Papers, Please appears more woke than Celeste based on AI analysis, with a difference of about 18 points.
-Community votes are split or too thin to call a clear winner yet.
+Community votes agree with the AI verdict.

 30Score